corenova/yang-js/README.md

 ```

 The `extends` mechanism provides interesting programmatic approach to
-self-modify a given `Yang` expression over time on a running
+*dynamically* modify a given `Yang` expression over time on a running
 system.
 This inherent facility is one of the key reasons for the
 recent forklift with the new `yang-js 0.14.x` branch.